 No. Reservations are not required during regular operations or for most special events.
 Some events — Murder Mystery, The Late Show, and PJ Parties at Como-Harriet; Story Time Trolley at Excelsior; Trick ‘r Trolley at both lines — do require tickets, which are sold in advance.
 Check the Events section for details.

 Where can I park?

 There is ample free on-street parking at both the Como-Harriet and Excelsior Streetcar Lines.
 There is also a pay lot at Lake Harriet between the Bandstand and our Linden Hills Station.

 Do you accept credit or debit cards?

-We accept Master Card, Visa and Discover cards at Como-Harriet only.
-We also gladly accept personal checks at both lines.
+We accept Master Card, Visa and Discover cards.
+We also gladly accept personal checks.

 Are your streetcars handicapped accessible?